DIY Dog Crate Side Table: Stylish & Budget-Friendly (Under $100!)

 And well, here you have it in my family room!

-I added a leather pull on the door for getting it in and out easier.
+I added a leather pull on the door to make it easier to get in and out.

 | Cantilever Floor Lamp | Wall Art | Curtains - similar | Rug | |